2015 Conditions and Production

 Diseases in Southern States

-In 2014, ear rots also caused losses through mycotoxin-contaminated corn grain.
-Plant pathologists estimated that 1.1 percent of the harvested grain in the United States and Ontario was contaminated in 2014.
+In 2015, ear rots also caused minor losses through mycotoxin-contaminated corn grain.
+Plant pathologists estimated that 0.9 percent of the harvested grain in the United States and Ontario was contaminated in 2015.

-The foliar disease northern corn leaf blight was most prevalent across northern states and Ontario, Canada, in 2014, likely due to mild weather.
-Goss’s wilt reduced yield not only in the northern United States and Ontario, Canada, but also in the southern states.
+The foliar disease northern corn leaf blight was most prevalent across northern states and Ontario in 2015, likely due to mild weather.
 Stalk rots and seedling blights continue to be important diseases across the United States and Ontario.

 The disease loss estimates in this article were provided by members of the Corn Disease Working Group (CDWG).
 This information is only a guide.
 The values in this publication are not intended to be exact estimates of corn yield losses due to diseases.
 The members of the CDWG used the most appropriate means available to estimate disease losses and assume no liability resulting from the use of these estimates.